-- 1. Power on or restart the computer. - As soon as the computer is powered on, repeatedly press the F10 key until Computer Setup (F10) Utility starts.
+- Turn on or restart the computer. - As soon as the computer is turned on, repeatedly press the F10 key until Computer Setup (F10) Utility starts.

-If you do not press F10 at the appropriate time, you must restart the computer, then repeatedly press F10 again to access the utility.
+If you do not press F10 at the appropriate time, you must restart the computer, and then repeatedly press F10 to access the utility.

-- 3. Select Security > DriveLock Security. - For each DriveLock-capable drive, select a drive by pressing F10 to accept. - 5.
-Under Enable/Disable DriveLock options, select Enable, and then press F10 to enable DriveLock for a specific drive. - NOTE: To set the DriveLock master password, select Master.

-CAUTION: If you forget the DriveLock password, the drive is unusable.
+- 3. Select Security and then select DriveLock Security. - 4.
+For each DriveLock-capable drive, select the drive by pressing Enter. - Under Enable/Disable DriveLock options, select Enable, and then press Enter to enable DriveLock for that drive. - NOTE: To set the DriveLock master password, select Master. - CAUTION: If you forget the DriveLock password, the drive is inaccessible. - 6.
+Enter a new user password (1 to 32 characters long), and then press Enter to accept.

-- 6. Enter a new user password (1 to 32 characters long), and then press F10 to accept. - 7.
-Enter the password again in the Enter New Password Again field.
-If you forget this password, the drive is rendered permanently disabled. - 8.
-Select File > Save Changes and Exit, and then press Enter to accept the changes.
+- Enter the password again in the Enter New Password Again field.
+If you forget this password, the drive is permanently disabled. - 8.
+Select File and then select Save Changes and Exit.
+Press Enter to accept the changes.
 After you press Enter, the computer performs a cold start before invoking the DriveLock function.